GULibrarySandbox/intro-data-wrangle/index.md

 - cleaning, organising and preparing data for analysis
 - extracting and using a script to automate wrangling on similar data

-Download the software and open data, do the activities and watch the videos to guide you through the lessons.
+Download the software and open data, do activities and watch videos to guide you through the lessons.
 Give yourself around 2 1/2 hours to complete the workshop.

 Adapted from [Data Carpentry lessons for Social Science](https://datacarpentry.org/lessons/#social-science-curriculum/)